-In line with Government guidance on COVID-19 and the recommendation to avoid gatherings and crowded places, Dovery Manor Museum will not be opening for Easter this year.
-Unfortunately our traditional opening date of May 1st may also be affected.
+In line with Government guidance on COVID-19 and the recommendation to avoid gatherings and crowded places, Dovery Manor Museum will not be opening this year.
 Please keep an eye out on our website and social media pages where we will post updates as the situation progresses.

 Dovery Manor Museum, Porlock, is a vibrant village museum housed in a small 15th Century Manor House with many original features.
 It contains a locally based collection of artifacts, displays, books, photographs and pictures including a fine collection of photographs of the infamous Porlock Hill and a map of historical sites.